History of National Homemaker Day

 National Homemaker Day timeline

-The issue of Good Housekeeping launched on May 2, 1855.
-Its founder hoped “to produce and perpetuate perfection as may be obtained in the household.”
+The first issue of Good Housekeeping launches, hoping “to produce and perpetuate perfection as may be obtained in the household.”

 National Homemaker Day FAQs